-Lean Startup methodology refers to “Leap of Faith Assumptions,” and recommends testing assumptions and learning from customers at the first opportunity.
-For most B2B suppliers, this “first opportunity” to learn comes before a prototype is created – through early voice-of-customer interviews that mine the insight and foresight of highly-knowledgeable customers.
+Lean Startup methodology refers to “Leap of Faith Assumptions,” and recommends testing assumptions with customers at the first opportunity.
+For B2B, this “first opportunity” to learn comes before a prototype is created… through VOC interviews to mine the foresight of knowledgeable customers.
+Don’t miss this B2B adjustment to Lean Startup.

 Read more in this white paper, Lean Startup for B2B (page 6).

 Avoid “technology push.”
 But should you just leave your technology quivering on the lab bench?
 Hardly.
 Conduct customer interviews without mentioning your technology.
 If customer outcomes match your technology… wonderful!
 Otherwise, look for different technology (for this market), or look for another market (for this technology).